industrial-edge/wincc-unified-on-IE/docs/trace_settings.md

 * Approximate timestamp when the issue occurred
 * Short description of the performed steps
 * Screenshots or additional diagnostic information, if available

+## Notes and recommendations

+* Enable logging, trace logging or trace forwarding before reproducing the issue.
+* Make sure that the WinCC Unified application is running on the Industrial Edge Device.
+* Include the approximate timestamp of the issue when collecting log or trace files.
+* Stop or disable trace forwarding after the diagnostic data has been collected, if it is no longer required.
+* If the exported files are large, compress them before sharing or archiving them.